-Further processing occurs at Mt Wallace, where it is turned into a high grade compost.
+Your green waste is taken to a processing centre at Mt Wallace, where it is turned into a high grade compost.

 Won’t it all just go to landfill?

-No. By separating the green waste from regular waste, landfill space requirements are reduced.
-This assists in the reduction of methane production and other greenhouse gases.
-Ultimately, this will reduce the long term cost of waste disposal for the community.
+By separating the green waste from regular waste, landfill space requirements are reduced.
+This helps reduce the production of methane gas and other greenhouse gases.
+This will help reduce the long-term cost of waste disposal for our community.'

 Can I put weeds in the bin?
 Won’t that just spread the weeds?

-Yes, you can put them in.
+Weeds can go into your green waste bin.
 Weeds do not survive processing at the Mt Wallace facility.

 Can I put in food scraps?

-No. Requirements for processing food scraps are different to that of green waste, and any food contaminants need to be removed prior to processing.
+No, food scraps cannot go in your green waste bin.
+Processing food scraps is different to green waste, so any food scraps need to be removed before processing.